Courses at A2 level (from 20% to 49% in the placement test)

 English A2: Elementary 1

-It is not necessary to attend English A2: Elementary 1 in order to attend English Elementary 2!
+Note: It is not necessary to take English A2: Elementary 1 in order to participate in English A2: Elementary 2.
 The courses can be taken in any order.

-Prerequisites: 20% to 49% in the placement test or successful participation in another A2 course at the SpZ.
-The test result/course grade is saved automatically, so no further contact is necessary.
+Prerequisites: 20% to 49% in the placement test or successful completion of another A2-level course at the Language Center.

-Content: English A2 Elementary 1 is for beginners with little previous knowledge.
-The course leads through clearly structured activities with regular opportunities for practical practice using the course book.
-Active participation of the participants is required.
+Content: English A2 Elementary 1 is designed for beginners with little prior knowledge.
+The course guides learners through clearly structured activities with regular opportunities for practical practice, using the course book.
+Active participation is required.
 The course is taught in English.

-Topics include self-introduction, occupations, daily routines, education, family, leisure, neighborhoods
+Topics include self-introduction, jobs, daily routines, education, family, leisure activities, and neighbourhoods.

-Method of assessment: ECTS points can be earned by completing short progress tests, written assignments and an oral activity.
-Regular active participation in class is then required to fulfill the course requirements.
-There is no final examination as performance is by continuous assessment.
-Further details will be provided in class.
+Assessment: ECTS credits are awarded through the completion of short progress tests, written assignments, and a speaking activity.
+Regular active participation in class is required to meet the course requirements.
+There is no final exam, as performance is assessed continuously.
+Further details are provided during the course.

 English A2: Elementary 2

-It is not necessary to take English A2: Elementary 1 in order to take English Elementary 2!
+Note: It is not necessary to take English A2: Elementary 1 in order to participate in English A2: Elementary 2.
 The courses can be taken in any order.

-Prerequisites: 20% to 49% in the placement test or successful participation in another A2 course at the SpZ.
-The test result/course grade is saved automatically, so no further contact is necessary.
+Prerequisites: 20% to 49% in the placement test or successful completion of another A2-level course at the Language Center.

-Content: Like English A2: Elementary 1, English A2: Elementary 2 is for beginners with little previous knowledge.
-The course leads through clearly structured activities with regular opportunities for practical practice using the course book.
-Active participation of the participants is required.
+Content: Like English A2: Elementary 1, English A2: Elementary 2 is designed for beginners with little prior knowledge.
+The course guides learners through clearly structured activities with regular opportunities for practical practice, using the course book.
+Active participation is required.
 The course is taught in English.

-Topics include vacations, transportation, food, jobs, shopping, weather, landscapes, sports, health.
+Topics include holidays, transport, food, jobs, shopping, weather, landscapes, sport, and health.

-Method of assessment: ECTS points can be earned by completing short progress tests, written assignments and an oral activity.
-Regular active participation in class is then required to fulfill the course requirements.
-There is no final examination as performance is by continuous assessment.
-Further details will be provided in class.
+Assessment: ECTS credits are awarded through the completion of short progress tests, written assignments, and a speaking activity.
+Regular active participation in class is required to meet the course requirements.
+There is no final exam, as performance is assessed continuously.
+Further details are provided during the course.

 Courses at B1 level / UNIcert® I (from 50% to 64% in the placement test)